Bayesian Causal Synthesis for Meta-Inference on Heterogeneous Treatment Effects: Additional Simulation Studies

 \subsection{Out-of-sample performance}

 We further investigate the out-of-samples performance of estimation and inference on heterogeneous treatment effects.
-Again, adopting the same data generating scenarios with $n=200$ and $p\in\{5,15\}$, we apply the same methods to the observed data to estimate heterogeneous treatment effects in 200 test samples generated in the same way as the observed samples.
-Note that the R package \texttt{bcf} does not provide out-of-sample inference, thus was omitted from this study.
+Again, adopting the same data generating scenarios as in Section~\ref{sec:sim}, we apply the same methods to the observed data to estimate heterogeneous treatment effects in 200 test samples generated in the same way as the observed samples.
 Regarding the proposed BCS, we combine the results from CF, LM and AM.
 Mean squared error (MSE) of point estimates and coverage probability (CP) and average length (AL) of $95\%$ credible/confidence intervals of heterogeneous treatment effects, averaged over 100 replications, are reported in Tables~\ref{tab:out-of-sample-MSE} and \ref{tab:out-of-sample-coverage}.
 As confirmed in Section~\ref{sec:sim-syn}, the proposed BCS attains the smallest and second smallest MSE values in all of the scenarios, and it significantly improves the performance of the three models synthesized.
 Table~\ref{tab:out-of-sample-coverage} shows that BCS provides reasonable interval estimation, where the empirical coverage is around the nominal level, while the other methods severely undercover the true value.